Bermuda

 Bermuda is a high-income territory lying in an isolate geographic location in the middle of the Atlantic.
 This brings with it a range of challenges that make it incomparable with most other jurisdictions in the Caribbean and beyond.
 The territory is highly sensitive to climate change, even if its role as a financial centre means it is home to a large insurance industry.

-The Multi-Country Resident Coordinator's Office for Jamaica, The Bahamas, Bermuda, The Cayman Islands and Turks and Caicos Islands, is located in Jamaica and works under the leadership of one United Nations Resident Coordinator, together with UN teams and partners, to advance sustainable development and cooperation in the Caribbean.
+The Multi-Country Resident Coordinator’s Office, serving Jamaica, The Bahamas, Bermuda, the Cayman Islands, and the Turks and Caicos Islands, is based in Jamaica and operates under the leadership of a single United Nations Resident Coordinator.
+In close collaboration with UN country teams and a wide range of national and regional partners, the Office drives a coordinated and strategic approach to advancing sustainable development, strengthening partnerships, and delivering impactful results across the Caribbean.

-The UN System is poised to deliver results for Bermuda through its pending formalized agreement to the joint framework called the UN Multi-Country Sustainable Development Cooperation Framework (UN MSDCF) in the Caribbean.
+The United Nations system is well positioned to deliver results for Bermuda through its formalized participation in the joint framework, the UN Multi-Country Sustainable Development Cooperation Framework (MSDCF) for the Caribbean, which provides a strategic platform for coordinated, impactful engagement.

-The United Nations Country Team, led by the multi-country Resident Coordinators Office in Jamaica is poised to coordinate the expansion of development support best suited to the unique needs and priorities of Bermuda, as well as leverage the convening and mobilizing power of the UN system to support the advancement of the SDGs and Bermuda's national strategic goals.
+Building on this, the United Nations Country Team, led by the Multi-Country Resident Coordinator’s Office in Jamaica, is well positioned to coordinate the expansion of tailored development support aligned with Bermuda’s unique needs and priorities, while leveraging the UN system’s convening and mobilizing capacity to advance the Sustainable Development Goals (SDGs) and Bermuda’s national strategic objectives.